stepanstipl/kore/doc/quick-start.md

 ### Identity Broker

-Kore is designed to use an external identity provider for user management.
-You can bring your own IDP, but for this quick start guide we're using Auth0.
+Kore ships with the [`Dex` identity provider](https://github.com/dexidp/dex) or it can use an external identity provider for user management.

-See below for how to setup and provision Auth0 for testing.
+For this quick start guide we're using Auth0.
+See below for how to set it up and provision it.

 #### Configuring Auth0